nikarav/evil-corp/Requirements/Software_Requirements.md

 User Categories and Characteristics
 -----------------------------------

 Platform users are not required to have specialized computer skills, but they need to have basic knowledge of computers and Internet browsing.
-Users need to feel comfortable with the English language.
+Users need to feel comfortable with the Greek language.

 There are four types of users that interact with the platform: anonymous users, parents, service providers (organizers), and platform administrators.
 Each of these four types uses the system in a different way and therefore has non-identical requirements and access permissions.